 There’s a intense, allergen-ridden fight scene between Principal Skinner and Bart.
 The reference comes in when the entire scene is scored with music from Star Wars and the their stick/sword-fight resembles the use of light sabers.

 7. That 70s Show: “A New Hope” Episode

 The entire episode is centered around a viewing of Star Wars by the main male characters of the cast.
 Eric Foreman, the main character even has a dream sequence about the movie, in which he is Luke Skywalker and his love interest, Donna, is Princess Leia.
-You watch the entire episode in the video below.

 “What the Hoth?”

 It’s not just a Star Wars-style battle.
 It’s also a parody of Civil War reenactments.
 Because in the Futurama universe, Sith invasions are actually a part of human history.

 Talking about sexual fantasies with a significant other is awkward enough without bringing up the iconic sci-fi film.
 But when Ross mentions his Princess Leia/gold bikini fantasy and Rachel actually tries to act it out for him, things take an unexpected turn for the worse.
 But don’t worry Rachel, we promise: it wasn’t your buns.

 4. Family Guy: Darth Stewie Talks Real Estate

 Some of the best television references to Star Wars take an iconic character from the franchise and put them in everyday situations.
 In the following clip from Family Guy’s multi-part Star Wars parody, Stewie/Darth Vader talks with his staff about the re-sale value of the Death Star in the Los Angeles real estate market.
 Oh also, there’s even some telekinetic choking when Stewie/Darth Vader is displeased.